Last updated on July 1st, 2026

 Activities: Swimming, cliff diving, and snorkeling

-The beach is lined with hotels, shops, and pathways, so if you’re looking for more of a resort beach experience, then this is your beach.
+The beach is lined with hotels, shops, and pathways.
+So if you’re looking for more of a resort beach experience, then this is your beach.
 Your day can be filled with laying out all day, going for a bite to eat (we highly recommend an Island Latte and acai bowl from Island Vintage Coffee!), strolling along the concrete path, laying out some more, and going shopping to your heart’s content.

 Google Maps